 Veganism for health

-Our digestive system and anatomy is similar to those of our ancestors the primates.
+Our digestive system and anatomy is similar to those of our ancestors, the primates.
 Eating food that is not meant for our anatomy causes disease.
-If you were to compare the anatomy of human beings and those of other classes of animals, you would find we are anatomically herbivorous.
+If you were to compare the anatomy of human beings and those of other classes of animals, you would find that we are anatomically herbivorous.
 For example, our teeth, mostly molars and premolars, are useful for eating plant-based foods, while carnivores have large canines for the purpose of tearing flesh.
-We also do not have claws or teeth to kill prey with.
+We also do not have claws or teeth to kill the prey with.

 Too much protein